samt07/occasio_event_assistant/README.md

 - Google account (to run this in Google Colab)
 - Python 3.11 or higher (to run it locally as python script and also for Jupyter Notebook)
 - Jupyter Notebook (to run it locally using Jupyter lab)
-- Your OpenAI API Secret Key.
-Get one in few secs from [OpenAi](https://platform.openai.com/settings/organization/api-keys)
+- Your OpenAI API, Claude API, Gemini API Secret Keys.
+Get one in few secs from [OpenAi](https://platform.openai.com/settings/organization/api-keys), [Claude](https://console.anthropic.com/settings/keys), [Gemini](https://console.cloud.google.com/apis)

 ## Installation